elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/interpreter-pattern.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> It typically consists of an AbstractExpression interface and Terminal and NonTerminal expressions that implement this interface.
+  <div><strong>Interview Response:</strong> In JavaScript's Interpreter pattern, objects include the 'Interpreter' that contains grammar definitions and the 'interpret' function that evaluates expressions based on this grammar.
   </div>
   </div>
 </details>